“Compound interest is the eighth wonder of the world. He who understands it, earns it; he who doesn't, pays it.” -- Albert Einstein

 For example, let’s say you invest $100 a month and earn an average annual return of 8%.
 After 10 years, you’d have around $18,000 — and after 20 years, that amount could grow to over $59,000.

-That’s the quiet magic of compounding: steady contributions over time create exponential results.
+That’s the quiet magic of compound interest: steady contributions over time can create exponential results.
 When applied to real estate — with both cash flow and appreciation working in your favor — that effect becomes even more powerful.

 At Realbricks, investors have experienced an annualized return of roughly 8.25%, with four consecutive quarterly dividends, 2.25% in Q4 2024, 2% in Q1 2025, 2.00% Q2 2025, and 2% in Q3 of 2025, paid from rental income.
 It’s a tangible example of compounding in action — real assets generating consistent returns, quarter after quarter.